placeforyiming/placeforyiming.github.io/_pages/cv.md

 Publications
 ======
-  * Distance Transform Neural Network for LiDAR Depth Completion. (under review by TNNLS) Zhao, Yiming, Zhang, Ziming and Huang, Xinming
+  * Distance Transform Neural Network for LiDAR Depth Completion. (under review by IEEE Trans.
+Neural Network and Learning Systems) Zhao, Yiming, Zhang, Ziming and Huang, Xinming
   * Deep Lucas-Kanade Homography for Multimodal Image Alignment. (accepted by CVPR21) Zhao, Yiming, Huang, Xinming and Zhang, Ziming
-  * A Surface Geometry Model for LiDAR Depth Completion. (published on IEEE Robotics and Automation Letter) Zhao, Yiming, Lin Bai, Zhang, Ziming and Huang, Xinming
+  * A Surface Geometry Model for LiDAR Depth Completion. (published on IEEE Robotics and Automation Letter) Zhao.
+Yiming, Bai.
+Lin, Zhang.
+Ziming and Huang.
+Xinming
-  * dfs
+  * A CNN Accelerator on FPGA Using Depthwise Separable Convolution. (published on IEEE Trans. on Circuits and Systems II) Bai.
+Lin, Zhao.
+Yiming and Huang, Xinming